 Additionally, studies have found that people who participate in medically assisted detox are more likely to go through the entire withdrawal process, complete their treatment programs, and maintain positive treatment outcomes when they return to their daily lives after treatment.

 Currently, there are no FDA-approved drugs for the treatment of meth addiction.
 However, medications can be prescribed to manage specific withdrawal symptoms as they present themselves.

 Over-the-counter medications, such as acetaminophen or ibuprofen, can alleviate minor aches and pains associated with withdrawal.
 Antipsychotic drugs can be prescribed to manage symptoms of psychosis.

 People who struggle with severe anxiety, insomnia, or depression can also be given prescription medications to ease these symptoms.

 Participating in a detox program is one way to gain safe access to medications that can assist you through the detox period.

-The National Institute on Drug Abuse (NIDA) explains that medical detoxification is only the first step in addiction treatment.
+The NCBI (NIDA) explains that medical detoxification is only the first step in addiction treatment.
 Medically assisted detox, or medical detox, helps to ensure your physical and emotional safety during the withdrawal period, but it cannot treat the underlying causes of substance misuse.
 Detoxification alone does very little to change long-term habits of drug use.